 Rosie Revere, Engineer by Andrea Beaty When your child looks at a pile of sticks does she reach in and start building?
 Perhaps you have a little engineer on your hands.
 Andrea Beaty introduces us to Rosie Revere, an unlikely engineer.
 Seeing girls exploring engineering, architecture and scientists is what Beaty brings to life in her book series.

 Shaking Things Up by Susan Hood Shaking Things Up is a beautifully written and illustrated book that brings to life the stories of 14 women who have shaken things up through history.
 The book is filled with poetry and illustrations that kids of all ages will find engaging and inspiring.

 Katy and the Big Snow by Virginia Lee Burton How many books about trucks have you picked up and the truck is ALWAYS a BOY.
-I have to think their are girl trucks out there.
-Yep, there’s Katy the snow plow.
+I have to think there are girl trucks out there.
+Yep, there’s Katy the snowplow.
 She is strong and determined and she can handle even the biggest blizzard.
 Love this one.

 Princess Smartypants by Babette Cole Turn that princess stereotype upside down.
 Princess Smartypants isn’t looking to get married – she’s happy on her own.
 What happens when her family pressures her to find a Prince?
 It’s a pretty clever and funny outcome that will show kids that independence is okay.

 Hidden Figures Young Readers Edition by Margot Lee Shetterly It’s hard to imagine a world without computers, especially for children.
 Hidden Figures introduces readers to the women “human computers” who built the foundation of the NASA space program.
 This book covers important social justice issues – civil rights and women’s rights.
 Read the book and then watch the film.

 She Persisted Around the World: 13 Women Who Changed History by Chelsea Clinton and Alexandra Boiger You may have read the companion book, She Persisted: 13 American Women Who Changed History , however we loved the international take on women’s history.
 And, the newest edition is She Persisted In Sports: American Olympians Who Changed the Game.
 These books will introduce many remarkable women who have made significant contributions to science, technology, social science, human rights and more.